juniorLeon1/RV-Capstone/README.md

 * Ecotourism options for 4 locations across the world
 * Login system with user database
-* Ability to save locations to list in user profile
+* Ability to save locations to list in user profile (in progress)

 ## Technologies Used